ArantxaDR/sending-form-api/README.md

 # Mediasmart challenge

-Thwe task is to create a form the task is to create a form that sends data to a database through an API.
+Thwe task is to create a form that sends data to a database through an API.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).